-You’ve heard it said before but one more time won’t sink the boat: the fear of death comes second to fear of public speaking; meaning, at a funeral most people would rather be in the casket than present the eulogy.
-And the casket represents death to an opportunity to stand out from the crowd; death to building your self-confidence; death to rapidly rising several rungs up the ladder of memorable staff in the minds of executive- which is what ‘reading the eulogy’ would do.
+You’ve heard it said before, but one more time won’t sink the boat: the fear of death comes second to fear of public speaking; meaning, at a funeral most people would rather be in the casket than read the eulogy.
+And yet, the casket represents death at an opportunity to stand out from the crowd; death to building your self-confidence; death to rapidly rising several rungs up the ladder of memorable staff in the minds of executive- which is what ‘reading the eulogy’ would do.

 ‘But what do I say?’ you ask.
 Well, remember t’s not a technical speech about company assets and liabilities or, how the recently installed IT system works.
 The mood is semi-informal and camaraderie-inspired.
 So, inhale deeply and exhale slowly.
 Relax.
 Enough to collect your thoughts, but not too much as to become casual.

-In 100% of the time, don’t start with, “I was just ‘ambushed’”, or, such defeatist statement towards standing out.
+In 100% of the time, don’t start with, “I was just ‘ambushed’”, or, such defeatist statement that works against standing out.
 Just dive straight into, “I’ll share three things with you about Kip….”